 Several countries, including China and Iran, have found ways to detect and block connections to Tor bridges.

 Pluggable transports, a special kind of bridge, address this by adding an additional layer of obfuscation.

 Bridges are relatively easy, low-risk and low bandwidth Tor nodes to operate, but they have a big impact on users.

-A bridge isn't likely to receive any abuse complaints, and since bridges are not listed in the public consensus, they are unlikely to be blocked by popular services.
+A bridge isn't likely to receive any abuse complaints, and since bridges are not listed as public relays, they are unlikely to be blocked by popular services.